-I want to share a personal story of using Noni Fruit Leather against whip worms and other parasites in my dogs.
+I want to share a personal story of using Noni Fruit Leather for treating whipworms and other parasites in my dogs.

-I have a 3rd recent rescue—Max, who unnoticed until now apparently came from the shelter with a whip worm infestation.
-Not even the normal dewormers kill those—you need a special dewormer—these are nasty parasites.
-The other problem with whip worms is, that they are hard to kill and can survive in soil for up to seven years.
+I have a 3rd rescue Max (picture above), who apparently came from the shelter with a whipworm infestation.
+He had no symptoms when I rescued him.
+Not even the normal dewormers kill whipworms—you need a special dewormer—these are nasty parasites.
+The other problem with whipworms is, that they are hard to kill.
+They can survive in the soil for up to seven years.
 So even with clearing them out of my dog, I could expect for him to re-infest himself by walking over the soil and licking his paws at some point later on.
-What added an additional challenge was that I have 3 dogs and need to prevent all of them from getting sick.
+What added an additional challenge was that I have three dogs and needed to prevent all of them from getting sick.

-So to sum this up, Noni Fruit Leather spared me dealing with two more sick dogs, which would have been an additional $600 on special dewormer treatments; helped Max get well faster, saving me an additional $200 in special dewormer treatments and spares me from buying the special monthly whip worm preventative, which would be about $300 per month for my three dogs for the rest of their lives.
-Noni Fruit Leather is literally saving me thousands of dollars and my dogs much pain and suffering.
+In summary, Noni Fruit Leather spared me dealing with two additional sick dogs, which would have been an additional $600 on special dewormer treatments.
+It helped Max get well faster, saving me an additional $200 in special dewormer treatments.
+And spares me from buying the special monthly whipworm preventative, which would be about $300 per month for my three dogs for the rest of their lives.
+Noni Fruit Leather is literally saving me thousands of dollars and my dog's much pain and suffering.